 Fear of abandonment issues is not a standalone mental health condition, such as depression, but is a form of anxiety and even a phobia in some senses.

-Below are a few signs to determine whether or not, you or your partner has an issue with abandonment.
+Below are a few signs to determine whether or not you or your partner has an abandonment issue.

 Exhibits Separation Anxiety

 If an individual becomes anxious about their partners going somewhere in advance, they may be expressing abandonment fears.

 If an individual begins to panic when they don’t see their partners, their overreactions may be a sign of an abandonment issue.

 Some individuals are hardly able to sleep without their partners around.

 People who try to please others either want to be accepted have abandonment issues.

 People with low self-esteem and abandonment issues always want to do their best in everything, including places where it’s not needed.